hadley/roxygen3/README.md

   for all functions that your function uses.
 It will respect `@importFrom` directives if you need to manually resolve conflicts.

-# Custom behaviours
+* A new `@dev` tag flags a function as being more suitable for developers who want to build on top of your package than everyday users.

-Roxygen3 has behaviour objects, which captures exactly what tags, processors and writers are applied to the roxygen blocks.
+* Custom behaviour objects allow you to control exactly what tags, processors and writers are applied to the roxygen blocks.
 By modifying the `default_behaviour()` you can turn off tags that you don't want, or restrict the output to only Rd files, the `NAMESPACE` or the `DESCRIPTION`.

 # Developers guide